bennywong30/bitbucket-ssh-keygen-public-key-generator/README.md

 Auto configure user files to generate ssh public keys for BitBucket.

+ssh to your server.

-Download this bash script and run the script.
+Download this bash script on your /home/USERNAME/ directory and run the script.

 ###     ./bitbucket-ssh-keygen-public-key-generator.sh